MarcL/marclittlemore.com/_posts/2016-11-06-how-to-unit-test-express-routes.md

     - unit-testing
     - development
 enableComments: true
-description: How to unit test express routes and some reasons why you should do it.
+description: How to unit test Express routes and some reasons why you should do it.
 ---

 I was swiping through my Twitter timeline the other night when I saw a really interesting tweet from [Kent C Dodds](https://kentcdodds.com/), a great JavaScript developer who works at PayPal, and someone you should really follow on Twitter if you don't already.
 He asked the following question.